IngridKJ/momentum_balance_inertia/README.md

 ### "Old" runscripts
 I am working with refactoring the models.
 The refactoring is done, but not all runscripts are updated accordingly.
 The idea is to avoid having the "original" modified models defined in runscripts, like in the files listed below.
-So, these scripts (should) work.
+However, these scripts (should) still work.
 * [2D_static_analytical_comparison](./2D_static_analytical_comparison.py) is a
   successfull attempt at MMS with static momentum balance equation.
 * [dynamic_2D_model](./dynamic_2D_model.py) is for dynamic momentum balance (2D).